h2oai/h2o-2/h2o-docs/source/faq/hadoop_related.rst

 **What should I do if the H2O job launches but  terminates after 600 seconds?**

-The likely cause is a driver mismatch - check to make sure the Hadoop distribution matches the driver jar file used to launch H\ :sub:`2`\ O. If your distribution is not currently available in the package, `email us <support@0xdata>`_ for a new driver file.
+The likely cause is a driver mismatch - check to make sure the Hadoop distribution matches the driver jar file used to launch H2O.
+If your distribution is not currently available in the package, `email us <support@h2o.ai>`_ for a new driver file.

 ---

-**What should I do if I want to create a job with a bigger heap size but YARN doesn't launch and H\ :sub:`2`\ O times out?**
+**What should I do if I want to create a job with a bigger heap size but YARN doesn't launch and H2O times out?**

 First, try the job again but with a smaller heap size (`-mapperXmx`) and a smaller number of nodes (`-nodes`) to verify that a small launch can proceed at all.

-If the cluster manager settings are configured for the default maximum memory size but the memory required for the request exceeds that amount, YARN will not launch and H\ :sub:`2`\ O  will time out.
+If the cluster manager settings are configured for the default maximum memory size but the memory required for the request exceeds that amount, YARN will not launch and H2O  will time out.
 If you have a default configuration, change the configuration settings in your cluster manager to enable launching of mapper tasks for specific memory sizes.
 Use the following formula to calculate the amount of memory required:

 ::